etelford/camptime/readme.md

 You'll see a list of all the active projects in your Basecamp account that you have access to.

 Entering time for a project is easy.
-Simply not the Project's ID and type an entry into the prompt like so:
+Simply put the Project's ID and type an entry into the prompt like so:

 	12345|1.5|Added to-do sorting